Below follows a list of the most important features

 - Allow multiple comparison tables

-- Control panel for administrators, including layout settings, version control, publishing settings and data about use, progress and development
+- Better control panel for guideline administrators, including layout settings, version control, publishing settings and data about use, progress and development